Image

 Adjunct Instructor

-Dr. Hector Santiago joined the JHU Carey Business School in 2018, regularly teaching the Introduction to Cybersecurity course at the Washington, D.C. campus and lecturing on occasion at the Baltimore Harbor East campus.
+Hector Santiago joined Johns Hopkins Carey Business School in 2018, regularly teaching the Introduction to Cybersecurity course at the Washington, D.C. location and lecturing on occasion at the Baltimore Harbor East location.
 He is also adjunct faculty at Capitol Technology University.

-Dr. Santiago currently works for the Federal Deposit Insurance Corporation (FDIC) as a Cyber Security Specialist, leaving his previous post at the Department of Homeland Security Intelligence and Analysis (DHS I&A) Cyber Mission Center (CYMC) as the lead for Data Analytics Programs.
+Santiago currently works for the Federal Deposit Insurance Corporation as a cybersecurity specialist, leaving his previous post at the Department of Homeland Security Intelligence and Analysis Cyber Mission Center as the lead for Data Analytics Programs.
 He has served the United States in various capacities within the cybersecurity/telecommunications sphere, in and out of military uniform, for over 20 years.

-He was awarded a Doctor of Science degree (in Cybersecurity/Information Assurance) from Capitol Technology University and has Master’s degrees from Liberty University (in Business Administration), Capitol Technology University (in Telecommunications and Information Systems Management), and the National Intelligence University (in Strategic Intelligence).
-He was awarded a Bachelor’s degree of fine arts (in Illustration) from Syracuse University.
-Dr. Santiago is a two-time graduate of the Defense Language Institute (DLI) in Monterey, California, where he studied Russian and then Chinese, and has been a member of MENSA for over ten years.
+Santiago is a two-time graduate of the Defense Language Institute in Monterey, California, where he studied Russian and then Chinese, and has been a member of MENSA for over 10 years.

 Education